cweagans/composer-patches/docs/troubleshooting/non-patchable-targets.md

 [James Williams](https://github.com/anotherjames) wrote an article about how to work around this problem for a Drupal 8 -> Drupal 9 upgrade: [Apply Drupal 9 compatibility patches with Composer](https://www.computerminds.co.uk/articles/apply-drupal-9-compatibility-patches-composer) ([archive](https://web.archive.org/web/20210124171010/https://www.computerminds.co.uk/articles/apply-drupal-9-compatibility-patches-composer)).
 Although it is specific to Drupal, you may be able to use the information to do something more specific to your project/ecosystem.

+## Metapackages

+Composer has the concept of a "metapackage", which is an empty package that contains requirements and will trigger their installation, but contains no files and will not write anything to the filesystem.
+Because there is no filesystem path available at all, this plugin is not capable of applying a patch to metapackages.

 ## Specific dependencies

 Some dependencies cannot be patched by this plugin.